top of page

 Step Two:

 Stand up, and begin to say your speech out loud, using the bullet points as a reference.
 Because you’ve used key words, you’ll have to fill in the gaps to make full sentences as you’re talking, which will not only make it sound more like you naturally speak, but will also begin to start locking it into your long-term memory.
-If you think details or key words have been missed in your bullet points, add them.
+If your thoughts are not flowing fully from reading your bullet points and you’re still needing to work to form the full sentence, add whatever details are missing.
 If you think you could still convey your message without certain words, remove them.

 Step Three: